jcsung-star/Challenge_4/README.md

 ## Usage

 Go to the Anaconda Prompt to launch JupyterLab by typing Jupyter Lab.
-To use this application simply clone the repository and run the crypto_arbitrage.ipynb in you Jupyter Lab Notebook.
+To use this application simply clone the repository and run the risk_return_analysis.ipynb in you Jupyter Lab Notebook.

 ---